mneumann/rust-toml/README.md

 ## License

-rust-redis is under the MIT license, see LICENSE-MIT for details.
+rust-toml is under the MIT license, see LICENSE-MIT for details.

 Copyright (c) 2014 by Michael Neumann.
+Copyright (c) 2014 by Flavio Percoco.